James Penton: Dissent

-The letter, which was distributed among some Witnesses in Lethbridge, prompted accusations from within the organization's hierarchy that Penton was denigrating and opposed to the preaching work and resulted in pointed talks by the circuit and district overseers in Lethbridge warning that anyone who suggested the religion’s Governing Body had made "lots of mistakes" about the issue was lying, "blaspheming the organization" and trying to destroy it.
+The letter, which was distributed among some Witnesses in Lethbridge, prompted accusations from within the organization's hierarchy that Penton was denigrating the preaching work.
+Pointed talks were given by circuit and district overseers in Lethbridge, warning that anyone who suggested the denomination's Governing Body had made "lots of mistakes" about the issue was lying, "blaspheming the organization", and trying to destroy it.
 One overseer told an assembly: "Woe betide the man that would speak evil against the representatives of God.
 He may become like Miriam and stricken with leprosy and he might lose his life."
 Another overseer said those who suggested the Governing Body were wrong were "unrighteous people" who would die at God's judgment day.
-Author James Beverley observed: "It is not often that preachers use the threat of leprosy to keep the flock in line."
+Author James Beverley observed, "It is not often that preachers use the threat of leprosy to keep the flock in line."
 He said most informed Witnesses in Lethbridge would have guessed that the comments were directed chiefly against Penton.
 Penton resigned as an elder in December 1979, but a day later withdrew the resignation.
 He received a one-page reply to his letter from the society's headquarters in January 1980 that urged him to adjust his viewpoint or remain silent.

-Despite his protests that he was the subject of a witch hunt and injustice because of expressing his view about a religion he had once hailed as a "champion of free speech", Penton was disfellowshipped, or expelled, from Jehovah's Witnesses on the grounds of apostasy in February 1981.
-His expulsion triggered a schism among Lethbridge Witnesses, as 80 supporters – about a quarter of all local members – severed ties or were expelled from the religion.
-The events surrounding his expulsion gained widespread media attention including national television coverage, and were the subject of a 1986 book, Crisis of Allegiance, by James A. Beverley, an assistant professor at Atlantic Baptist College in Moncton, New Brunswick, Canada.
+Penton described his treatment by the group as a witch hunt for expressing his view about a denomination that he had once hailed as a "champion of free speech".
+Penton was expelled and shunned on the grounds of apostasy in February 1981.
+In the aftermath, 80 other Witnesses–about a quarter of the local membership–severed ties with, or were expelled by, the group.

+The events surrounding Penton's expulsion gained widespread media attention including national television coverage, and were the subject of a 1986 book, Crisis of Allegiance, by James A. Beverley, an assistant professor at Atlantic Baptist College in Moncton, New Brunswick, Canada.